vpunkadam/on-call-generator/README.md

   - Automatically excludes users from scheduling during their time off
   - Intelligent date format detection (supports both MM/DD/YYYY and DD/MM/YYYY)
   - PTO is strictly enforced - no scheduling during time off
+  - Users with >2 PTO days are excluded from fairness comparisons (no catch-up mechanism)

 - **Fallback Coverage Strategy**:
   - Automatic fallback when insufficient users are available